dtm2451/dittoSeq/Vignette/README.md

 **DBBarPlot** = No analogous function currently in Seurat.
 Handles plotting of discrete data on a per-sample or per-condition grouping.
 Essentially, it is similar to DBPlot, but for discrete variables.
 Example: cluster makeup of a sample.

 **DBHeatmap** = Given a set of genes to focus on, outputs a heatmap.
 Colors, cell annotations, names, are all tunable with discrete inputs.
 Many others are possible as well; this function is a wrapper for pheatmap.  **This particular function is newer than this walkthrough.
 See this [vignette](Vignette/pbmc_3k_vignette.html) instead for help with this funciton.**

+**DBPlot_multi_var_summary** = No analogous function currently in Seurat.
+Given a set of genes (like a signature set from a reference dataset, or a set of genes associated with a GO term or pathway), plots expression of all genes in the set across groups of cells/samples.
+Aside from accepting multiple variables, most inputs and customizations are the same as DBPlot.

 **multiDBPlot**, **multiDBDimPLot**, and **multiDBDimPLot_vary_cells** = Plots multiple DBDimPlots or DBPlots in an array.
 Can handle most inputs that would be given to the individual functions.